SDF–Syrian transitional government clashes (2025–2026): 2025

 The first clashes were reported on 2 August 2025 near Dayr Hafir and al-Khafsah.
 Syria's state-owned Syrian Arab News Agency (SANA) claimed that four Syrian Army soldiers and three civilians were injured during the fighting, and made the SDF solely responsible for the incident.

 On 4 August, the SDF accused government-linked factions of attacking four of its positions in the village of Al-Imam, near Manbij.

 On 12 August, one Syrian Army soldier was killed in clashes with the SDF near Dayr Hafir.
 In addition the government's Ministry of Information claimed that two civilians were killed and three injured.
 Coinciding with the clashes the Foundation for Defense of Democracies (FDD) warned of a 'wider conflict' if the US does not remain fully engaged in preventing the collapse of the March agreement.

 On 13 August, the Internal Security Forces (Asayish) claimed that an "interim government-affiliated" drone attack wounded two of its forces in the Kurdish enclave of Sheikh Maqsoud, Aleppo.
-The STG's Ministry of Defense denied the accusations.
+The Syrian transitional government's Ministry of Defense denied the accusations.
 That same day the Syrian Observatory for Human Rights (SOHR) reported on a "wide deployment of armoured vehicles, and medium and heavy weapons" by the Syrian Army along the frontline, while the SDF raised its military readiness and reinforced its positions as well.

-On 14 August, clashes broke out between the SDF and STG forces in Deir ez-Zor, amid reports of government armour heading eastwards.
-Machine guns and mortar fire were reported, injuring some STG soldiers as well as local fishermen.
+On 14 August, clashes broke out between the SDF and Syrian Army forces in Deir ez-Zor, amid reports of government armour heading eastwards.
+Machine guns and mortar fire were reported, injuring some Syrian Army soldiers as well as local fishermen.
 The pro-government news outlet Enab Baladi reported that one civilian was killed.
 On the same day the SOHR reported on tribal fighters, led by Abu Hatem Shaqra's 86th Division, which abducted six off-duty SDF fighters in a pharmacy in the town of Gharanij.
 The following clashes, which included mortar fire coming from government-controlled areas, lead to the death of one tribal fighter and injury of three more, while one SDF vehicle was seized.
 Two kidnapped members were released later on the same day, while the four others were freed on 16 August.
 The SDF increased its military presence in the region with over 100 military vehicles and YAT special forces after the events.

 On 24 August, the SDF reported that "armed groups affiliated with the Damascus government" launched an attack on a military post of the al-Kasra Military Council in the town of al-Junaynah, Deir ez-Zor's western countryside, violating the ceasefire.

 On 31 August, another round of clashes was reported in Tel Ma'az, near Dayr Hafir, between the SDF and the Syrian Army.